Thursday, December 16, 2010

 Giggles

-I used the facilities at Vicksburg National Military Park, and I just had to share this—too cute not to!
+I used the facilities at Vicksburg National Military Park, and I must share this.

 Drumroll please… the company name?